pwalters04/AwesomeBucketlist/README.md

 4. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Future Dev
-  - Additional Feature will be added.
+  - Additional Feature comming soon.